openregulatory/templates/templates/techdoc/62304/sop-software-problem-resolution.md

 ### 2. Root Cause Analysis and Procedure

-The root cause of the problem is determined (if possible) and a decision is made whether to fix it or not.
+The root cause of the problem is determined (if possible) by using an appropriate method (either 5 Whys Method or Ishikawa Fishbone Diagram) and a decision is made whether to fix it or not.

 We also analyze whether similar problems have occurred in the past and any trends can be discerned.
 If this is the case, it is noted in the problem report.